-So, you want to travel on a ferry from Athens to Mykonos?
+So, you want to travel by ferry from Athens to Mykonos?

 Let us guess.
 You don’t know much about the details of this popular route.

 No problem, because we’re here to help!

 Stick with us and you’ll learn everything about traveling from Athens to Mykonos like a pro!

 Shall we start?